binhho/pdf-and-ppt-viewer/pdf-ppt-viewer/readme.txt

 Tested up to: 2.8.4
 Stable tag: 0.0.1

 PDF and PPT Viewer helps you embed PDF documents and Power Point presentations easily.
-Does not require Flash to be installed on your computer, pure JavaScript!

 == Description ==
 PDF and PPT Viewer helps you embed PDF documents and Power Point presentations easily.
 Does not require Flash to be installed on your computer, pure JavaScript!
-The plugin makes use of [Google Docs undocumented feature ](http://googlesystem.blogspot.com/2009/09/embeddable-google-document-viewer.html "Google Docs undocumented feature ")
+The plugin makes use of Google Docs undocumented feature.

 == Installation ==